jenninglim/recursion-schemes-in-DSL/Report/new_report.md

 6 Conclusion
 ------------

-The purpose of this report was to show a in depth analysis of the catamorphism as an example from the set of recursion schemes.
+The purpose of this report was to show an in depth analysis of the catamorphism as an example from the set of recursion schemes.
-Additional, simple concepts in category theory was introduced motivated by the idea that many concepts in functional programming have origins in this theory.
+Additionally, simple concepts in category theory was introduced, which were motivated by the idea that many concepts in functional programming have origins in this theory.
 This allowed for a streamlined derivation of the catamorphism and important theorems were shown.